campenberger/albackup/readme.md

 The main difference is that a specific backup directory must be given that will be restored.
 Furthermore the configuration file must explicitly allow restoring to the database with `"allow_restore": false`, because tables will be deleted and re-created.

+#### Restoring replicated databases

+Some of our databases are replicated with SymmetricDS.
+This needs to be taken into consideration when restoring a database.

+For moving a database:
+* Pause the node replication
+* Restore the database in the new location
+* Create the SymmetricDS state database
+* Change the node configurion
+* Turn the node replication back on

+To restore an older version of the database:
+* Pause the node replication
+* Restore the database in the new location
+* Delete the node configuration
+* Wipe or re-created the target database
+* Re-setup the replication and perform an inital data load

 ### test_all.py

 `test_all.py` is a utility that takes a configuration file test.json and iterates over a number of databases that it backs up, restore to a temp database and performs a schema compare between the two.
 It uses SQLWorkbench to do the compare, so the location of the tool must